ephremdeme/voting/README.md

 #Blockchain Based Voting
 It is python based implementation of blockchain technology to used for e-Voting.
-By considering each vote as transaction to be added pending_transaction, which is ready to mined and included in **Block**. and then the newly created block is added to blockchain and broadcast to the all nodes of  the network.
+By considering each vote as transaction to be added pending_transaction, which is ready to mined and included in **Block**.
+And then the newly created block is added to the blockchain and broadcast to the nodes of  the network.
 <!Configuration
 1. List of Voters: This list contains all eligible voters for the given election.
 2. List of Candidates: This list outlines the individual subjects on which voters